lBazzo/SheeshExpansion/README.md

 # [Contributions](CONTRIBUTING.md)
 If you are looking to [report a bug](CONTRIBUTING.md#Bug-Report), [open a pull request](CONTRIBUTING.md#Pull-Requests), or [request a feature](CONTRIBUTING.md#Feature-Request), our [`CONTRIBUTING.md`](CONTRIBUTING.md) has guides for each.

+# [`PULL REQUEST SCOPE`]
+At this time the **`pokehns-expansion`** will only accept pull requests for the following:
+1. Bug fixes.
+Current known bugs include but are not restricted to:
+- Battle music mapping correction
+- Battle background fixes
+- Battle Frontier restoration
+2. Feature alignment to the original **`pokehns`** project.
+3. Optimization and widening of the **`IS_HNS`** configuration implementation, introduced to decrease HnS ROM size.
+4. Restoration of the **`make emerald`** build capability, which as a long-term goal will build base **`pokeemerald-expansion`**.
+5. The **`pokehns`** 2.0 release feature list:
+- Full HGSS TM list, 100TMs
+- Later gen learnsets with HnS spice
+- Trainer rematches and phonecalls via pokegear
+- Radio in pokegear
+- GBC music player item
+- Hidden items
+- Restore bike and surf music
+- Revert Ice Path puzzle to the GSC/HGSS boulder-in-hole puzzle

 # [Community](https://discord.gg/w66hrmhGNq)